{/*

 Managing Digital Marketing Projects

 The main key to victory?
 Discipline and patience.
 It won’t happen in one or two days.
-But with detailed analysis, concentration and hard work, you will be the entrepreneur that grows and runs a multimillion-dollar company.
+But with detailed analysis, concentration and hard work, you will be the entrepreneur who grows and runs a multimillion-dollar company.

 This post was submitted by a TNS experts.
 Check out our Contributor page for details about how you can share your ideas on digital marketing, SEO, social media, growth hacking and content marketing with our audience.